00AR/blog_app/readme.md

     ```
 - MongoDB setup:
     - Create a file `.env` in app folder
-    - These are the mandatory environment variables that must be entered
+        ```bash
+        touch app/.env
         ```
-        MONGO_IP="mongo"
+    - Copy and paste these mandatory environment variables that must be entered. **Note:**: Replace the values of these variables with you system specific details.
+        ```
+        MONGO_IP="localhost"
         MONGO_PORT="27017"
         MONGO_USER="your mongodb username"
         MONGO_PWD="your mongodb password"